OlofHarrysson/anyfig/README.md

 ```

 #### Under the hood - how Anyfig works
-The 'config_class' decorator adds some functions to the class e.g. 'get_parameters()'.
-The decorator also registers the class with the Anyfig module so that the 'setup_config()' function can find it.
+The **@anyfig.config_class** decorator registers the class with Anyfig and adds some attributes and methods to the class.

-The 'setup_config()' function checks if the class specified in its 'default_config' argument is among the registered config-classes.
+The **anyfig.setup_config()** function checks if the class specified in its default_config argument is among the registered config-classes.
 If it is, a object is instantiated from the class definition and returned.

 ### Command line input

-It's possible to overwrite existing config values by starting the python script with command line inputs e.g.
+It's possible to overwrite existing config values by starting the python script with command line arguments e.g.

 ```bash
 python path/to/file.py --seed=69
 ```

-If the input argument doesn't exist in the config class, Anyfig will throw an error.

 ```python
 import anyfig